-The crown attorney and courts will consider any incident of driving while disqualified a serious criminal event.
-In that a judge has ordered the accused not to drive and the accused has wilfully disobeyed a judge’s order.
+Driving while disqualified is considered a serious event because, a judge has ordered the accused not to drive and the accused has wilfully disobeyed a judge’s order.

-Most crown attorneys when initially reviewing drive disqualified charges will be considering that a period of jail from thirty (30) to ninety (90) days is the appropriate penalty.
+Most crown attorneys when initially reviewing drive disqualified charges will be thinking that a period of jail from thirty (30) to ninety (90) days is the appropriate penalty.

 - forfeiture of the motor vehicle